iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 > not as good as it could be ,why no way of uploading documents other than pictures and why not visible to members of the surgery by default?<br> :date: __2020-12-02 13:30:55__

-> when I try to make an appointment it just says no appointments available — always.
-Prescription ordering works fine.<br> :date: __2020-11-29 18:28:27__

-> not easy for seniors to use.<br> :date: __2020-11-29 17:46:23__

-> when I want my prescription delivered,only comes up with only one pharmacy which I dont want to use,l prefer to use my local one<br> :date: __2020-11-26 09:31:51__

-> takes too long to find page to order repeats.<br> :date: __2020-11-23 18:00:18__

 #### 2-star reviews